Lidiadev/anemic-domain-model/README.md

 - the project is simple
 - the project will not be developed for a long period of time.

+### Project Details

+The sample project is an API for an online theater with the following features:
+- create a customer
+- update a customer
+- purchase a movie
+- provide discounts
+- retrieve a list of all customers
+- retireve details about a customer.

+Technologies used:
+- .NET Core 2.0
+- .NET Framework 4.6.2
+- NHibernate.

 ### Branches

 - [Initial](https://github.com/Lidiadev/anemic-domain-model/tree/initial) - the `initial` branch shows the anemic domain model before refactoring.